Heating and cooling by radiant systems

-Modern variants of the ice energy storage offer the possibility of lowering energy costs without sacrificing the comfort of an air conditioning system.
+Efficient cooling with off-peak electricity: Modern variants of the ice storage system significantly reduce the energy costs of air conditioning.

 Ice thermal storages from BEKA [sp.ICE] combine an exceptionally efficient cooling performance with flexible installation and integration options in the existing air conditioning technology.
 The basis is formed by the proven capillary tube technology, which ensure a particularly high level of efficiency thanks to the large heat exchanger surface of the capillaries.

 The capillary tube heat exchanger unit can be charged from a cooling temperature of -2 ° C. The ice storage cooling system is installed in a standardised container that can either be placed at ground level or as a basin in the ground.
 Depending on the required cooling capacity, there are three container sizes to choose from.
 Custom-made storage sizes are also possible.